-Something we have seen many people fail to understand fully is that electrical components can get extremely hot when they are used at max capacity.
+Something I have seen many people fail to understand fully is that electrical components can get extremely hot when they are used at max capacity.
 When your RC car is blasting through the sand or across the road, the ESC and motor are most certainly being used to their full power.

 See my related article: How To Tell If Your ESC Is Bad

 This means that the ESC will become extremely hot, and over time, it will overheat if you have not built in a full cooling solution.
 This is usually why ESCs come with metal fins attached to certain components to ensure that the machine stays cool as it is being used.

 The most common issue for anything burning out on hobby RC cars is something went wrong with the wiring.
 Even just one small cable connected to the wrong point or plug can cause a system-wide short circuit that can break most of the parts in it.

 If your ESC is constantly being shorted when you connect power, you need to take a step back and ensure that all the cables in the RC car have been connected properly.
 I have seen several people that insist that everything is perfect only to end up later with a shocked look when it is revealed a cable is connected to the wrong socket.